Language selection

 Development

-Through the High Commission of Canada in Malaysia, Canada engages in strategic advocacy and supports programming to promote Canadian values.
+Through the High Commission of Canada in Malaysia and Canada’s Fund for Local Initiatives, Canada engages in strategic advocacy and supports programming to promote Canadian values.
 Partnering with Malaysian civil society organisations, areas of focus include strengthening democratic values, supporting vulnerable groups (2SLGBTQI+, women, indigenous peoples and victims of sexual violence), promoting freedom of expression, and diversity and inclusion.

 Canada’s ASEAN regional development program aims to strengthen the empowerment of the poor and most vulnerable people in ASEAN countries with a particular focus on women and girls.